 The simplest way to find ferry departures is to use the electronic signs at each terminal.
 For those who prefer to plan ahead, Navigazione Laghi provides the only reliable – albeit cumbersome – set of ferry timetables.
 (Visitors attempting to use third-party services such as Rome2Rio have reported inaccuracies.)
 Several sets of schedules cover the mid-lake area.
 Timetables for passenger-only ferries between Como Town and Colico combine routes running daily (Giornali), weekdays and Saturdays only (Feriali), and on Sundays/holidays (Festivali).
 Car ferry routes have separate timetables for Monday-Saturday and Sunday/holidays.
 Because shuffling between multiple PDF schedules with tiny print on a phone is awkward, we recommend picking up a paper copy at the ticket office.

 Ferries operate roughly on schedule but delays are not uncommon, especially during peak hours.
-It’s a good idea to check weather forecasts and, if storms are predicted, to ask around about possible cancellations.
+It’s a good idea to check weather forecasts and ask around about possible cancellations.
+Unfortunately, the system is not well equipped to communicate schedule changes, as we learned on an unusually gusty afternoon when multiple routes were canceled.

 Varenna to Bellagio Ferry

 All ferry routes in the mid-lake include the triangle of Varenna, Bellagio, and Menaggio, but the order of stops varies.
 After trying unsuccessfully to decipher the pattern, we simply accepted that a Varenna-Bellagio ferry might stop in Menaggio en route.
 A direct crossing between any two of these hubs takes about 15 minutes, plus extra time for loading and unloading.
-Varenna-Bellagio ferries are always crowded during summer; we saw throngs of people waiting at these stops from late morning through late afternoon.
+Varenna-Bellagio ferry terminals are always crowded; we saw throngs of people waiting at these stops from morning through evening.

 Mid-Lake Como Ferry Destinations